-Human body has an internal drive to become more healthier with the passage of time.
+The human body has an internal drive to become healthier with the passage of time.
 The body is designed to regain the balance, by achieving the unbalanced.

 The hormonal changes come in women sometimes in their mid-30's, but generally in their 40's and 50's.
 The earlier occurrence is due to lifestyle, diet, pollution and toxins.
-The synthetic chemicals that act as estrogen in body, known as xeno-estrogen is also responsible.
+The synthetic chemicals that act as estrogen in the body and known as xenoestrogen are also responsible for hormonal imbalances.

-The hormones are made in specific cell groups called endocrine glands, and act as chemical messengers in body.
+The hormones are made in specific cell groups called endocrine glands and act as chemical messengers in the body.
 They travel to the organs and tissues through the bloodstream and slowly work or influence the body processes.

 Untreated hormone imbalance causes serious diabetes like several medical problems.
-The imbalance in the pituitary glands cause growth disorders or overproduction of growth hormones leading to acromegaly or gigantism.
+The imbalance in the pituitary glands causes growth disorders or overproduction of growth hormones leading to acromegaly or gigantism.

 Hormone imbalance occurs as the body changes from childhood to adulthood.
-Both men and women experience pubic changes, but women experience hormonal changes in later life again.
+Both men and women experience these physical changes, but women experience hormonal changes in later life again.